 This appendix describes the sample database pubs2.
-This database contains the tables publishers, authors, titles, titleauthor, au_pix, salesdetail, sales, stores, discounts, roysched, and blurbs.
+This database contains the tables publishers, authors, titles, titleauthor, salesdetail, sales, stores, roysched, discounts, blurbs, and au_pix.

-The pubs2 database also contains primary and foreign keys, rules, defaults, views, triggers, and stored procedures.
+The pubs2 database also lists primary and foreign keys, rules, defaults, views, triggers, and stored procedures used to create these tables.

-A diagram of the pubs2 database appears in Figure A-2 on page 699.
+A diagram of the pubs2 database appears in Figure A-1 on page 774.

-For information about installing pubs2, see the Configuring Adaptive Server Enterprise for your platform.
+For information about installing pubs2, see Configuring Adaptive Server Enterprise for your platform.